 Early childhood education and school teachers are educated through undergradute (ISCED level 6) and graduate university study programmes (ISCED level 7).
 The entry requirement for undergraduate ECEC studies is a graduation certificate from a four-year secondary school.
 The entry requirements for graduate studies are a completed university-level undergraduate study programme in preschool education.

-Initial teacher education varies according to the level of education in which future teachers will work.
-Educators and teachers are educated with respect to educational level, i.e. age of the children with whom they work.
-Therefore, teachers who work at pre-school level, teachers working in primary schools and those who work in secondary school attend different education.
+Educators and teachers are educated with respect to an educational level, i.e. age of the children with whom they work.
 Teachers who work at pre-school level are called educators.
-Those who work in primary school (grades 1-6) are called class teachers (class teachers), teachers in primary school (grades 6-9) are called subject teachers, and those who work in secondary schools are called professors (subject specialists).
-The first five grades are organized as a classroom teaching, and the sixth to ninth grade ae organised as a subject teaching.
+Those who work in primary school (grades 1-5) are called class teachers (class teachers), teachers in primary school (grades 6-9) are called subject teachers, and those who work in secondary schools are called professors (subject specialists).
+The first five grades are organized as a classroom teaching, and the sixth to ninth grades are organised as a subject teaching.
 Classroom teaching is run typically by one teacher (the same teacher from first to sixth grade), while subject teaching involves more subject teachers, depending on the curriculum for each grade level.

 Institutions, Levels and Models of Training